ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 Use the vCenter user interface to perform VMware guest tools upgrades.
 Some VMware tools might be required on some older VMs, which have been migrated into the vCenter Server environment.

-#### Upgrading the virtual machine hardware level
+#### Upgrading the VM hardware level
 {: #vc_vsphere_upgrade-procedure-addtl-vmhw}

 Similar to VMware guest tools, a vCenter Server environment upgrade might cause older VMs to be in an unsupported state at their current hardware level.
 Use the vCenter user interface to find and update these VMs as needed.

+#### Upgrading firmware and drivers
+{: #vc_vsphere_upgrade-procedure-addtl-nic}

+You might need to update your firmware and drivers to a version that is compatible with vSphere 6.7 on the ESXi servers.
+Check your firmare and drivers versions and compare them to the [Product compatibility guide](/docs/vmwaresolutions?topic=vmware-solutions-vmware-comp-guide).
+If required, complete the necessary upgrades.

 #### Setting the Enhanced vMotion Compatibility mode to Intel Skylake
 {: #vc_vsphere_upgrade-procedure-addtl-evc}